platformplatform/PlatformPlatform/README.md

 - **Monolith prepared for self-contained systems**: The codebase is organized into a monolith, but the architecture is prepared for splitting in to self-contained systems.
 A self-contained system is a large microservice (or a small monolith) that contains the full stack including frontend, background jobs, etc. These can be developed, tested, deployed, and scaled in isolation, making it a good compromise between a large monolith and many small microservices.
 Unlike the popular backend-for-frontend (BFF) style with one shared frontend, this allows teams to work fully independently.
 - **Shared Kernel**: The codebase uses a shared kernel for all the boilerplate code required to build a clean codebase.
 The shared kernel ensures consistency between self-contained systems, e.g., enforcing tenant isolation, auditing, tracking, implementation of tactical DDD patterns like aggregate, entities, repository base, ID generation, etc.

-Although some features like authentication and multi-tenancy are not yet implemented, the current implementation serves as a solid foundation for building business logic without unnecessary boilerplate.
+Although some features like multi-tenancy are not yet implemented, the current implementation serves as a solid foundation for building business logic without unnecessary boilerplate.

 </details>